 Alcohol and neurotransmitters

-Alcohol works by increase the activity of neurotransmitters in the brain known as GABA.
+Alcohol works by increasing the activity of neurotransmitters in the brain known as GABA.
 GABA is the brain’s primary ‘inhibitor’ neurotransmitter.
 Unlike ‘excitatory’ neurotransmitters which speed nerves in the brain up, inhibitor neurotransmitters slow down nerves in the brain.
 Therefore the greater the level of GABA activity, the slower the speed in which nerves are able to travel across the brain.
 Scientists first discovered GABA’s role when feeding mice with tablets containing benzodiazepines such as Valium.
 The increased GABA activity caused by benzodiazepine consumption lead to sedation.
 Scientist then observed ‘cross-tolerance’ to alcohol in mice who built up a tolerance to benzodiazepines.
 Scientist hypothesised that alcohol affects the same regions of the brain as does benzodiazepines.
 Subsequent studies demonstrated this hypothesis to be true.
 However, unlike benzodiazepines, alcohol only stimulates the delta receptors region of GABA neurotransmitters.

 The majority of the brain’s GABA receptors are located in the prefrontal cortex, hippocampus and cerebellum, the areas showing the most changes when fed with radio-active glucose.